 Be clear about exactly how much each of you makes, as well as what your bills are going to cost.
 Decide beforehand whether you will share a bank account or if each will take care of their own share of bills.
 Talking about money is icky, especially if you don’t make as much as your mate, but it doesn’t have to be awkward!
 Just be open and honest, always.
 [Read: How to manage money in a marriage]

-#4 Learn how to fight fair.
 As a married couple, you can’t storm out of the house after an argument and stomp your way home.
 You are home!
 That’s the thing about taking someone as your lawfully wedded partner—you live with them.
 Forever.
 Therefore, learning how to fight fair is going to save you a lot of grief in your marriage.
 [Read: 8 things to tell yourself when fighting with your lover]

 Here’s some solid advice about clipping your claws in the first year of marriage:

-a.
-Argue with the intention of solving your issues
+1. Argue with the intention of solving your issues

-c.
-Come to understand that most fights aren’t worth having
+3. Come to understand that most fights aren’t worth having

-d.
-Never use the silent treatment
+4. Never use the silent treatment

 The difference?
 Disagreements involve calm explanations of the problem at hand and sharing your feelings on the matter in a mutually respectful manner.
 An argument is just a 50/50 mix of yelling and being mean.
 [Read: All is fair in love and war: But why start a war in love?]

-#5 Can you still have alone time when you live with someone?
 One of the weirdest parts of being married is realizing you never have downtime from one another.
 Before marriage, you had hot sexual tension, long date nights, and endless hours of talking or texting on the phone.
 Then you headed home and played video games or waxed the hair on your lip that he ‘so doesn’t know about’ and do all that nerdy single stuff you’d never want your mate to see.

 Now you live with them.
 How do you split up your time?
 Make this conversation a priority.
 As important as it is to have regular date nights and sexy-time together, it’s equally as important that you still feel like you can have time to yourself while under the same roof.
 Make it super easy by scheduling your faux single-self activities on the same night.
 [Read: 8 ways to get your “me time” in amidst a busy schedule]